RavenousLegs

 Bhimbetka Rock Shelters - UNESCO World Heritage Site

-I then progressed to 300 BCE, when emperor Asoka was propagating Buddhism by establishing Buddhist monuments across the country, to share the message of overcoming suffering and attaining Nirvana.
-The Stupa of Sanchi was built to preserve the relics of Lord Buddha which was later destroyed by the successor ruler.
-The Stupa was rebuilt and decorated with gateways (Toranas) with intricate carvings of buddhist moral tales from Buddha's life called Jatakas.
+I then moved to 300 BCE, when Emperor Asoka propagated Buddhism by constructing Buddhist monuments across the country to share the message of overcoming suffering and attaining Nirvana.
+The Stupa of Sanchi was built to preserve the relics of Lord Buddha, which was later destroyed by the successor ruler.
+The Stupa was rebuilt and adorned with gateways (Toranas) featuring intricate carvings of Buddhist moral tales from Buddha’s life, known as Jatakas.

-My thoughts: Man was influenced by power & destruction, hence needed teachings to find inner peace.
+My thoughts: Man was influenced by power and destruction, hence needed teachings to find inner peace.

 Indian Cultural Heritage in Madhya Pradesh - Sanchi Stupa - UNESCO World Heritage Site